-The Vizsla is known for their public display of affection and won’t think twice in showering you with big wet kisses and hugs anytime.
+The Vizsla is classic for his public display of affection.
+He doesn’t think twice about showering you with plenty of hugs and big, wet kisses.

-The Vizsla temperament can only be described in so many words.
-From “heating pad with a heartbeat” to “ADD (attention deficiency disorder) dog” to “love bug” and “leaners”—all these descriptions and more aptly depict the nature of the lovable Vizsla.
+You can describe the Vizsla temperament in many different ways.
+A “heating pad with a heartbeat,” an “ADD (attention deficit disorder) dog,” a “love bug,” a “leaner”—all these terms aptly depict the lovable nature of the Vizsla.

 Great exercise buddy and playmate — Letting off steam

 Vizslas make great family pets, especially for people who love to live active lifestyles.

 The Vizsla dog breed makes a great exercise buddy, whether you love to run, walk, bike, hike or jog.

 Vizslas were originally dogs of the outdoors, so they are happiest when they live with families who love being outside as much as they do.

 The energetic Vizsla temperament also makes him an excellent companion for energetic kids.
 However, he may be too frisky for younger children, like preschoolers and toddlers.
 Otherwise, Vizslas can play for hours on end without so much as a huff or a puff.
 They have more energy than even they can burn off!

 The Vizsla’s hunting instincts make him yearn for daily stimulation, both mentally and physically.
 Thus, owners of the prancing and continually high-strung Vizslas need to help the Vizsla find ways to let off steam.